BowersIndustry/DS-Autorunner-Template/README.md

 # DS-Autorunner-Template
- This is a template for making a autorunner for the Nintendo DS!
+ This is a template for making an autorunner for the Nintendo DS!